coderifous/jquery-localize/README.markdown

       greeting: "Bonjour!"
     }

-3. Then just use the localize plugin.
+Step 3.
+Then just use the localize plugin.
 -------------------------------------

     // In a browser where the language is set to French

     $("rel*=localize").localize("example")

     // You can also override the language detection, and pass in a language code

     $("rel*=localize").localize("example", { language: "fr" })

 Gory Details